 Table 5.
-Modifications/actions/responses regarding main written comments from professional consultants.
+Modifications/actions/responses regarding main written comments from profess sion al consultants.

 Main Written Comments Modifications, Actions, or Responses 1.
-Quality control in colposcopy is mandatory; therefore, it should be written somewhere that it is a very important issue The members of the Working Group approved this comment and is now reflected in the document 2.
-The recommendations on training programs and qualifications should include a dedicated time commitment by surgeons and cytopathologists to maintain in depth understanding of dysplasia and its variants on cytology and tissue preparations.
-There must be a mechanism for documented feedback for continuous improvement to obtain full competence The members of the Working group believes that this is outside the scope of this document 3.
-Under "Maintenance of Competence", and continuing medical education CME events - given or attended?
-The members of the Working Group reworded the recommendation to read: "Regularly attend and/or provide accredited continuing medical education (CME) events related to lower genital tract preinvasive diseases, at least once every two years" 4.
-"Practice Setting Requirements" should add a pathologist with experience in gynecologic surgery and cytopathology for quality assurance activities The recommendation was modified to read: "A pathologist or cytopathologist lead with specific competence in preinvasive lower genital tract disease who is responsible for collaborating in quality processes" 5.
-Under "Personnel", it may be hard to find a pathologist to collaborate with quality assurance processes in some clinics due to pathology service workload The members of the Working Group highly values the participation of a pathologist in quality care activities.
-Therefore, the recommendation will stay

-6. Under "Individual Office-based Practices", "formal" relationship should be defined.
-This may be a barrier to implementation The members of the Working Group reworded the recommendation to read: "Have a formal, clearly defined relationship with a regional or hospital-based colposcopy program" 7.
+Quality control in colposcopy is n therefore, it should be written so that it is a very important issue 2.
+The recommendations on training and qualifications should include time commitment by surgeons ar cytopathologists to maintain in d understanding of dysplasia and it cytology and tissue preparations. be a mechanism for documented continuous improvement to obtain competence a dedicated d believes that this is outside the scope of this document epth s variants on There must feedback for 3.
+Under "Maintenance of Competer continuing medical education CM given or attended?
+"Practice Setting Requirements" pathologist with experience in gy surgery and cytopathology for qu assurance activities should add a The recommendation was modified to read: 5.
+Under "Personnel", it may be had pathologist to collaborate with q assurance processes in some clini pathology service workload uality highly values the participation of a 6.
+Under "Individual Office-based Practices" , "formal" relationship should be defined.
+This may be a barrier to implementation The members of the Working Group reworded the recommendation to read: "Have a formal, clearly defined relationship with a regional or hospital-based colposcopy program" --- --- 7.
 Shouldn't individual office-based practices have instrument sterilizing facilities?
-The members of the Working Group agreed with this comment, and it is reflected in the document 8.
-The development of standardized education materials for patients should be recommended so that consistent messaging can be provided to patients across the province The members of the Working Group reworded the recommendation to read: "Standardized, culturally appropriate information should be made available" 9.
+The members of the Working Group agreed with this comment, and it is reflected in the document The development of standardized education materials for patients should be recommended so that consistent messaging can be provided to patients across the province The members of the Working Group reworded the recommendation to read: "Standardized, culturally appropriate information should be made available" 9.
 Regarding wait times for "other women with abnormal results", I would propose eight weeks maximum.
-It is not rare that a low grade abnormality hides a high grade The members of the Working Group did not modify the numbers on wait times from the 2013 clinical practice guideline developed by the Society of Canadian Colposcopists (SCC) due to the lack of evidence supporting any change 10 .
+It is not rare that a low grade abnormality hides a high grade The members of the Working Group did not modify the numbers on wait times from the 2013 clinical practice guideline developed by the Society of Canadian Colposcopists (SCC) due to the lack of evidence supporting any change 10.
 Some comments were made to clarify the recommendations related to drop-out rates The members of the Working Group reviewed the related recommendations and reworded them as appropriate.
-They can be reviewed under "strategies to reduce drop-out rates" 11 .
+They can be reviewed under "strategies to reduce drop-out rates" 11.
 Quality assurance, data collection and submission with adequate clinical information and patient history in the requisition sent to surgical pathology and cytopathology labs should be added.
-Also, there should be a mechanism to do a multisource feedback 360 evaluation to include feedback from patients, ancillary staff, and other healthcare professionals The members of the Working Group believed that both of these comments have already been addressed sufficiently in the existing wording of the recommendations 12 .
+Also, there should be a mechanism to do a multisource feedback 360 evaluation to include feedback from patients, ancillary staff, and other healthcare professionals The members of the Working Group believed that both of these comments have already been addressed sufficiently in the existing wording of the recommendations 12.
 Some patients don't want their family doctor to get a report; these people usually get Paps done at the health unit or elsewhere, and only see their family doctor for nongynecological problems The members of the Working Group reworded the recommendation to read: "Colposcopy reports should be followed to ensure compliance.
 If the patient's family physician is not the source of referral for colposcopy, the colposcopy report should be sent to the family physician (unless expressly prohibited by the patient) as well as to the referring colposcopy service provider.
 If the colposcopist records a referral to other services in the report (e.g., gynecology, oncology), then the colposcopist should follow up to ensure the referral takes place"